AllenDowney/ThinkDataStructures/day02/README.md

 # `LinkedList`s

+## Learning Goals

+- Understand memory allocation of linked lists
+- Understand the need and implementation of pointer based data structures
+- Be able to analyze time complexities of linked lists
+- Understand when to use LinkedList versus ArrayList

+## `MyLinkedList`

 In this homework assignment, you are going to given the class definition and some method definitions of `MyLinkedList`
 ```java
 // MyLinkedList.java